BeaconCMS/beacon/guides/recipes/reuse-app-css.md

 # Reuse app.css

-Your Phoenix application has a `app.css` that you might want to use to generate styles for your site, and in this guide we'll see how to configure your site and make the neceeary changes to deploy your app.
+Your Phoenix application has an `app.css` that you might want to use to generate styles for your site, and in this guide, we'll see how to configure your site to reuse the same styles for your application and sites.

 In your site config, usually located at `runtime.exs`, you should add a new config `:tailwind_css` to let Beacon know where to find the `app.css` file: